-You could also add a tablespoon of vinegar to the soaking water to help neutralize the anti-nutrients.
+You could also add a tablespoon of vinegar to the soaking water to neutralize the anti-nutrients.

-Small types like lentils, adukis and navy beans, can be cooked in one hour or less, but larger varieties like kidney, garbanzo, and cannelini can take up to two hours or longer.
+Small types like lentils and adukis can be cooked in one hour or less, but larger varieties like kidney, garbanzo, and cannellini can take up to two hours or longer.
 Less, if you use a pressure cooker.

-Another thing to keep in mind when eating beans is quantity changes quality.
+Keep in mind when eating beans that quantity changes quality.

 BUT, she noticed whenever she ate hummus she broke out in a rash on her stomach and became bloated and uncomfortable.
 To get to the bottom of this gaseous dilemma, I asked her to keep a food journal.

 She realized she had been eating hummus two and three times per day as a “healthy snack”.
 Plus, because it was a snack and not a meal, she always rushed through eating the hummus and had forgotten to chew.